kataya/3d-cities-template/Workflows/3DCityMaintenance/CityGML Tools/README.md

 * **CityGML Import Toolset**
 * **Helper Tools Toolset**

-## Step 2: Validate CityGML files ETL Tool
+## <a name="step2"></a>Step 2: Validate CityGML files ETL Tool

 In order for the **3CDIM CityGML Toolbox** to work, all CityGML files must be validated before use.
 To do this, you will use the **Validate CityGML** files tool.
 For more information on valid CityGML schema’s Versions 1.0 and 2.0 OGC please visit [Validate CityGML Data](http://www.opengeospatial.org/standards/citygml).
 To validate your CityGML files do the following:

 1. Open the **Helper Tools toolset**.
 1. Open the **Validate CityGML files**.

-This tool will verify that the Schema is correct for migrating into the 3DCIM.
+This tool will verify that the schema is correct for migrating into the 3DCIM.
 If the data is not valid the **3DCIM CityGML Toolbox** will not work.
 Some common reasons for invalid data are:

 * Texture errors
 * Undefined spatial reference
 * Missing attributes

-## Step 3: Import CityGML modules into the 3DCIM
+## <a name="step3"></a>Step 3: Import CityGML modules into the 3DCIM

 In this step, you will import valid CityGML files into the 3DCIM environment using the **CityGML Import** toolset.
 When you open the toolset you will see that it has the following ETL tools: